Nine dead, boy missing after flash flood at Arizona swimming hole

-The search for several missing people in Arizona following a flash flood that struck a family gathering took a grim turn Sunday as more bodies were recovered, bringing the total of deaths to nine, officials said.
+The aftermath of a deadly flash flood that struck a family gathering in Arizona took another grim turn Sunday as more bodies were recovered, bringing the total number of deaths to nine, officials said.

-The search for one missing person, a 13-year-old boy, continued along the Verde River in the Tonto National Forest north of Phoenix, officials said.
-The body of a 2-year-old girl was found Sunday afternoon, Gila County sheriff’s Detective Sgt.
+The search for the remaining missing person, a 13-year-old boy, continued along the Verde River in the Tonto National Forest north of Phoenix, officials said.
+The body of a 2-year-old girl and another victim were found Sunday afternoon, Gila County sheriff’s Detective Sgt.
 David Hornung said.

 Fourteen people in all were washed away when the flash flood struck at the Cold Springs Swimming Hole shortly before 3:19 p.m.
 Saturday local time (6:19 p.m.
-EDT), Hornung said.
-Four people were rescued on Saturday, he said.
+EDT), sheriff's officials said.
+Four people were rescued on Saturday, Hornung said.

+"It's a tragedy," Hornung said.
+As search and rescue teams looked for survivors, family members also searched for their loved ones on the banks of the river, he said.
+"I can't even imagine what they're going through," he said.

-Around 40 people from a search and rescue team and a state police helicopter was involved in the search for survivors, Hornung said.
+Around 40 people from a search and rescue team and a state Department of Public Safety helicopter were involved in the search for survivors Sunday, Hornung said.

 The area in recent months had suffered a series of forest fires that are believed to have created a large amount of debris that washed down through the creek and burst through the swimming hole on Saturday, the Payson Fire Department said.